datapane/datapane/CONTRIBUTING.md

 - That's great - it's always good to hear feedback and new ideas!

-- Check to see if it's been discussed already in our [forum][forum]
+- Check to see if it's been discussed already in our [feature requests][feature requests]

-- Open up a new Thread in the [forum][forum], we can start chatting about your needs!
+- Open up a new thread in our [feature requests][feature requests], we can start chatting about your needs!

 ### Do you have questions about the source code?